BlueBrain/BioExplorer/ARCHITECTURE.md

 ### Python SDK

-The Python SDK offers a simple and easy way to connect to [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns), using the following API:
+The Python SDK offers a simple and easy way to connect to _BBBE_, using the following API:

 ```python
     from brayns import Client
     brayns = Client('host:port')
 ```

-When this command is executed, and the SDK connected to a running instance of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns), the end-point registry is parsed, and Python classes are built using an object wrapper for [JSON schema](https://python-jsonschema.readthedocs.io/en/stable/) definitions library.
+When this command is executed, and the SDK connected to a running instance of _BBBE_, the end-point registry is parsed, and Python classes are built using an object wrapper for [JSON schema](https://python-jsonschema.readthedocs.io/en/stable/) definitions library.
 Methods of generated classes are JSON-RPC based.
 The Python call is no more than an invocation of a piece of code executed server-side.

-This architecture allows the Python scripts to be run on light weight clients (mobile devices, laptop computers, etc) regardless of the size of the 3D scene which is handled by the server part of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns).
+This architecture allows the Python scripts to be run on light weight clients (mobile devices, laptop computers, etc) regardless of the size of the 3D scene which is handled by the server part of _BBBE_.
 This also allows the server to be run in distributed mode.
-The generated Client class has a getter/setter method for every end points exposed by the [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) server hat respectively has a GET/PUT method defined in the schema.
+The generated Client class has a getter/setter method for every end points exposed by the _BBBE_ server hat respectively has a GET/PUT method defined in the schema.
 For instance, the following code snippet illustrates how to manipulate a camera:

 ```python
   camera = brayns.get_camera()